Lebanese Garlic Sauce (Toum)

 What if the mixture breaks and becomes liquidy?

 It has happened to me a couple of times when I left the lemon juice at the end or when I added the oil too quickly.
 So it’s important to alternate the oil and lemon juice and don’t rush the process.
-If the mixture didn’t get fluffy and looks more liquid, it’s possibly that it didn’t emulsify.
+If the mixture didn’t get fluffy and looks more liquid, it’s possible that it didn’t emulsify.

 I would recommend adding 1-2 boiled potatoes to the food processor and allowing the potato to help emulsify it.
 In that case though, be sure to only store the garlic sauce no more than 7-10 days.